d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 members of the same class of models that have been trained with different hyperparameter settings.

-With multilayer perceptrons for example, we may wish to compare models with different numbers of hidden layers, different numbers of hidden units,
+With multilayer perceptrons, for example, we may wish to compare models with different numbers of hidden layers, different numbers of hidden units,